keelancook/minimal/_posts/2016-08-31-danny-akin-issues-challenge-to-reach-the-peoples-next-door.md

 coverImage: "eff2d-screen-shot-2016-08-31-at-6.07.37-am.png"
 ---

 If you were at the summit in Nashville last week, then you have already seen this video.
-For the rest of you, Dr. Akin takes two minutes to explain the Peoples Next Door project at Southeastern and issue a challenge to churches, association, conventions, and others to get involved in the reaching the nations here in North America.
+For the rest of you, Dr. Akin takes two minutes to explain the Peoples Next Door project at Southeastern and issue a challenge to churches, associations, conventions, and others to get involved in reaching the nations here in North America.